 Then when Jesus was crucified, died, and arose from the dead, he appeared to his band of disciples and explained, “Thus it is written that the Messiah is to suffer and to rise from the dead on the third day, and that repentance and forgiveness of sins is to be proclaimed in his name to all nations, beginning from Jerusalem” (Luke 24.46-47).
 So, Jesus here identifies himself as Israel’s Messiah, not as Israel’s God which Martin Luther proclaimed (“I know of no other God than one called Jesus Christ”).
 And Jesus affirms the angel’s identification of himself as “Savior”–referring to his dying on the cross for our sins–by saying sins will be forgiven in his name.

 Finally, what about the book of Acts?
 I could go on and on with this theme in that book.
 For instance, of all of the over twenty evangelistic sermons which Luke records in bits and pieces therein, they never identify Jesus as God whereas the thrust of many of them is to tell who Jesus was.
 For example, Luke’s first sermon that records in Acts is the Apostle Peter’s first sermon that he probably ever delivered in his life.
 It was on the first day of Pentecost following Jesus’ ascension to heaven only ten days prior (Acts 1.9-11; 2.1).
 Peter, empowered by the Holy Spirit, proclaimed to the thousands of Jews listening him, “You are Israelites, listen to what I have to say: Jesus of Nazareth, a man attested to you by God with deeds of power, wonders, and signs that God did through him among you” (v.
 22).
 I ask, how can Jesus be God if he was “a man attested … by God”?
 NO WAY!
-Jesus did all of his miraculous deeds–not by an intrinsic power peculiar to himself as a deity–but as his God worked through him with the Holy Spirit.
+Jesus did not do all of his miraculous deeds by some intrinsic power peculiar to himself as a deity but as his God worked through him with the Holy Spirit.

 Now, many Christians who believe Jesus is God will respond to what I have said thus far by claiming that these biblical texts about Jesus apply only to his humanity and thus not to his supposed deity.
-But there is nothing in the NT about this let alone that Jesus even has two nature–human nature and divine nature–as this view presupposes.
+But there is nothing in the NT about this let alone that Jesus even has two natures–a human nature and a divine nature–as this view presupposes.
 That is reading something into the sacred text that is not there.
 Did not God say in holy writ, “Every word of God proves true;… Do not add to his words, or else he will rebuke you, and you will be found a liar” (Proverbs 30.5-6).
 I think Saint Luke would utter “Amen.”

 Also, click here to see a list on October 4, 2015, of over sixty posts on how the Bible does not say Jesus is God.
 You can easily click on any of them.